mta92/subnet/README.md

-This is classwork from May 29 2024
+This is classwork from Feb 28 2025

 To do:
 Please provide a module, that will create azure virtual network and subnet from local variables